A variety of terrain and numerous scenic trails for the novice to expert rider have made Crawford County a favorite bikers’ destination.

 The Wakeley Lake non-motorized area consists of 3 loops, 4 1/2, 5 and 7 miles in length.
 The terrain is well suited for the novice/intermediate with 0% steep, 25% hilly, 55% moderate and 20% flat.
 Wakeley Lake is a gem and home of the Loon.

 The Hanson Hills Recreation Area provides a mix of single track trails that travel through a variety of rolling hills which covers over 1,500 acres of recreational playground.
 Riders of all calibers can challenge themselves on this scenic trail that incorporates fast single track, hill climbs and fun descents.
-As your cranks turn, new single-track trails are being added to this trail system.
 There is approximately 23 miles of singletrack.
 This municipal ski and recreation area operates on a non-profit basis and is located on Department of Military Affairs property.

 Trail Miles: 23